namnguyen2910/DA_Olist_Store/README.md

   - Credit Card là phương thức thanh toán phổ biến nhất, ít phổ biến nhất là Debit Card.
   - Credit Card và Bolero đều được sử dụng để mua 72 danh mục sản phẩm.
   - Các bang sử dụng phương thức Credit Card để mua hàng nhiều nhất là Minas Gerais, Rio de Janeiro, và Sao Paulo. Điều này phản ánh sự phổ biến của hình thức thanh toán này ở các vùng đô thị lớn của Brazil.

-3: What are the most popular product categories on Olist, and how do their sales volumes compare to each other?
-Having observed the trend in customer orders and revenue generated, it is important to consider the products advertised on the Olist platform for sale – Which of these product categories are popular?
-Does popularity affect their sales volume?
-In terms of popularity, the most popular product category is the Bed_Bath_Table having 9,417 orders, with the next two in the top 3 popular product categories being Health_Beauty (8,836 orders) and Sports_Leisure (7,720 orders).

-However, in terms of sales volume, the Health_Beauty product category has the highest sales volume of R$1,419,509.89, followed by Watches_Gifts category (R$1,269,684.96) and Bed_Bath_Table (R$1,249,411.56) being the 3rd in highest sales volume.

-4: What is the average order value (AOV) on Olist, and how does this vary by product category or payment method?
-From the preceding visual, we see that the most popular product did not have the highest sales volume, hence, we probe further to evaluate the average monetary value of each order placed by the Olist customers, that is, the Average order value (AOV) and their variation across the product categories & payment methods used by the customers.

-The average order value on the Olist store is R$159.85.
-This was gotten by dividing the Total revenue by total number of orders that are delivered using the DAX calculated measure below:

-Average Order Value =
-                  DIVIDE ([Total Revenue],
-                      CALCULATE(COUNTROWS('olist_orders'),
-                         olist_orders[order_status] IN {"Delivered"})
-)

-Exploring the AOV across the product categories and payment types, we see that the product category with the highest average order value is Computers, while Credit card is the payment type that has the highest Average order value.

-5: How many sellers are active on Olist, and how does this number change over time?
-As a platform that connects merchants to customers, it is important to know how many of the merchants / sellers on the platform have been active over time.
-The metric I used is, A seller is said to be active if s/he has made at least a successful sale within a 30-day period.
-A successful sale is taken to be orders that have been delivered to the customer.
-The measure below was used to compute the Active sellers.

-Active_Sellers = CALCULATE(
-                     DISTINCTCOUNT('olist_order_items'[seller_id]),
-                      	 'olist_orders'[order_status] = "delivered",
-                          		'olist_orders'[order_purchase_date] >= MIN('olist_orders'[order_purchase_date]) - 30,
-   	                          	'olist_orders'[order_purchase_date] <= MAX('olist_orders'[order_purchase_date])
-                   )
-This measure counts the distinct number of seller IDs in the 'olist_orders_items' table where the order status is "delivered" and the order purchase date falls within the last 30 days from the maximum order purchase date.
-This gives the number of active sellers as 2,970.

-Going further, I evaluated the variation of Active sellers on the platform over time and observed that there has been a consistent increase in active sellers across the years and months.